What Is Academic Dishonesty And Plagiarism?

 If the amount of plagiarism is very small and inadvertent you can discuss this but be careful.
 It is our experience that students commonly underestimate the quantity and proportion of words that match.

 You should get a copy of the decision in writing.
 You should be told about your right to appeal and the deadline for that.

-Part 20 of the Academic Honesty in Coursework Policy 2015 outlines the range of outcomes and penalties that may be applied.
+Part 10 & 11 of the Academic Honesty Procedures 2016 outline the range of outcomes and penalties that may be applied.
 They might conclude that there is no impropriety.
 If the decision is that you have engaged in plagiarism but not academic dishonesty you may be asked to attend an additional development course on academic integrity.
 If they believe there was academic dishonesty then you might fail the assignment, or the whole Unit.
 In some minor cases you may be given an opportunity to resubmit under conditions and with marks off.
 But overall don’t expect to pass the assessment if you didn’t write parts of it in the first place.
-At the same time don’t expect to be thrown out of the University if this was the first occasion when you broke the rules on plagiarism.
+At the same time, don’t expect to be thrown out of the University if this is the first occasion that you’ve broken the rules on plagiarism.

-If the decision maker considers the conduct to be sufficiently serious they will refer it to the Registrar to be dealt with under the University Misconduct rules.
+If the decision makers consider the conduct to be sufficiently serious, they will refer it to the Registrar to be dealt with under the University’s Misconduct rules.
 This happens if they think a fail in the Unit may not be ‘appropriate’ or enough.
-A specific case of that is where you ‘engaged’ (paid) someone or were paid to write a assignment. [see Parts 16(8) and 20 (7)] Seek SRC caseworker help if there is an allegation of misconduct.
+A specific case of that is where you ‘engaged’ (paid) someone or were paid to write a assignment [see Part 16(5) of the policy].
+Seek SRC caseworker help if there is an allegation of misconduct.

 Where You Can Get Help?